sony/esstra/samples/hello/README.md

 ## Compiling with ESSTRA Core

 Use the following command line to compile [`hello.c`](./hello.c) and generate the binary `hello`.
-By involving [ESSTRA Core](../../core/README.md) during compilation, metadata will be embedded into `hello`.
+By involving the [ESSTRA Core](../../core/README.md) during compilation, metadata will be embedded into `hello`.

 ```sh
 $ gcc -fplugin=/usr/local/share/esstra/esstracore.so hello.c -o hello
 ```

-If you have already [installed the Spec File](../../README.md), ESSTRA Core will intervene in the compilation without needing the `-fplugin=` option, yielding the same result as above:
+If you have already [installed the Spec File](../../README.md), the ESSTRA Core will intervene in the compilation without needing the `-fplugin=` option, yielding the same result as above: